ajohnson1/ajohnson1.github.io/bobsonly.md

 ## 74 complete B-block peals

-I have found 40 sets of blocks so far, where the sixes from each set (and the remaining B-blocks) can be rearranged into 74 complete B-blocks.
+I have found [44 sets of blocks](oddblocks/oddblocks_74.txt) of getting an odd number of blocks. so far, where the sixes from each set (and the remaining B-blocks) can be rearranged into 74 complete B-blocks.

 ### 67 round blocks, signature: 20:3+33
 ```